MagnusThome/RejsaRubberTrac/README.md

 ```
 "RejsaRubber6412051B" - for a device with MAC address CC:C9:64:12:05:1B
 ```
-But you can set a specific code in the name for Front/Rear, Left/Right, like FL, RL and so on.
-You can set a device to one of six tire position names.
-Now only the three last bytes in the MAC address are tagged on at the end of the name instead of four.
-With this naming scheme each sensor can be more easily positioned properly in the logger app and still retain a unique address so not to clash with your friends nearby sensors.

-- "RejsaRubber" + four adress bytes      - Default
-- "RejsaRubberFL" + three adress bytes
-- "RejsaRubberFR" + three adress bytes
-- "RejsaRubberRL" + three adress bytes
+If you want there's an option to include two letters in the name for Front/Rear, Left/Right.
+Like FL, RL and so on.

-- "RejsaRubberRR" + three adress bytes
-- "RejsaRubberF" + one blank space + three adress bytes   - For motorbikes
+So default is as above "RejsaRubber" + four adress bytes Option is "RejsaRubber" + one of "FL", "FR", "RL", "RR" + three adress bytes
-- "RejsaRubberR" + one blank space + three adress bytes   - For motorbikes
+And for motorbikes "RejsaRubber" + one of "F" or "R" + one blank space + three adress bytes

 Examples for a device with MAC address CC:C9:64:12:05:1B:
 ```